algorithmiaio/langpacks/README.md

-bin/build langserver # just builds the base langserver images (default) bin/build <lang>     # builds language-specific image (and deps) bin/build all        # builds all images for all langpacks
+bin/build langserver # just builds the base langserver images (default) bin/build <lang>     # builds language-specific image (and deps) bin/build all        # builds all images for all langpacks bin/build single     # builds 1 image containing the langserver runner and running setup on all langpacks
 ```

 Note: the initial plan is to NOT use these images, but they are helpful for implementing and testing langpacks locally, as well as provide some "code documentation" for how setup/build/pipe/langserver all fit together.